Riimu/Kit-UrlParser/README.md

 PHP already provides a built in function `parse_url()`.
-However, that function behaves somewhat differently from the RFC definition, since it is more lenient towards urls that do not exactly fit the specification.
+However, that function behaves somewhat differently from the RFC definition, since it is more lenient towards URLs that do not exactly fit the specification.
 This library provides a more accurate implementation for parsing and even for validating URLs.

 While this library is called *URL* parser, it does, in fact, conform to the